MIDFIELDR/midfieldr/docs/articles/art-000-getting-started.md

 When working with student-level records to develop quantitative metrics, we recommend that you:

-- Know the structure of your data
+- Know the structure of your data.
-- Define your metrics and the relevant blocs of students
+- Define your metrics and the relevant blocs of students.
-- Develop a process to refine and shape your data to produce the blocs you need
+- Outline the process to refine and shape your data to produce the blocs you need.
-- Use chart designs suited to the types of results
+- Use chart designs suited to the structure of the results.

 midfieldr helps you with this process in these areas:

-- *Programs.*   Collecting and labeling 6-digit program codes.
+- *Programs.*   Collecting the 6-digit program codes.
 - *Records.*   Credibly choosing rows and columns of the source data.
 - *Population.*   Selectively subsetting a population to avoid miscounts.
 - *Blocs.*   Grouping and summarizing before computing metrics.
 - *Charts.*   Conditioning data for multiway charts.

-This document introduces you to midfieldr’s basic set of tools, and shows you how to apply them to data frames of student-level records.
+This document introduces you to midfieldr’s basic set of tools how to apply them.

 ``` r